- Options to pay up-front or on completion

 The Energy Performance Certificate is priced a little high, but you may not need this if your property has had one issued in the last 10 years.
 You can check if your property has a valid EPC at the EPC Register.

 How Selling With Yopa Works:

+So, what about the selling process?
 Unlike some online estate agents, you cannot instruct Yopa to sell your property until you have had them carry out a free valuation of your property for you.
 Therefore, the first step is always to book your free valuation through the Yopa website.

 Your Yopa agent will then create your advert using professional photos and a detailed floorplan.
 You’ll get to approve the advert before it goes live on sites like Rightmove, Zoopla, and PrimeLocation.
 Unless you have chosen the viewings package add-on, you’ll then manage all your viewings via the YopaHub online platform.